mattspriggs/javascript-basics/playground/notes.md

 top: 110, left: 0, behavior:'smooth'}
 ) will move to the location set in the object that is passed to it.

+Parameters are placeholders, arguments are data 0- actual values - passed to the placeholder in the function